Start Doctor Training

 Various types of conditioning and physical preparation are vital elements as they not only go hand in hand with speed development, but injury prevention as well.
 Patience and restraint are important elements as an over preoccupation with moving explosively, gaining top speed, etc..., can lead to injury without the sufficient support of conditioning of the appropriate degrees and intensities.
 Derek Hansen's description of the High-Low Training approach is very much in alignment with what I believe in and follow.

-Newton Starting Blocks - Just don't get the ones that say "Fixed Angle".
-Initially I suggest having the front block all the way down to the lowest setting (35 degrees), and the rear block at the next lowest setting (45 degrees)
+Newton Starting Blocks - Not the ones that say, "Fixed Angle".
+Initially I like having the front block all the way down to the lowest setting (35 degrees), and the rear block at the next lowest setting (45 degrees)

 Cantabrian Starting Blocks - Offers the same angle adjustments as the Newton Blocks

-Gill Fusion Blocks - Initially I suggest having the front block all the way down to the lowest setting (30 degrees), and the rear block at the next lowest setting (40 degrees)
+Gill Fusion Blocks - Initially I like having the front block all the way down to the lowest setting (30 degrees), and the rear block at the next lowest setting (40 degrees)

 Comments